danielmadii/GirlfriendGPT/README.md

 - **Safety Mode** — never auto-sends on sensitive topics (jealousy, money, "we need to talk", etc.)
 - **No backend** — everything runs locally; only the reply prompt goes to OpenAI
 - **Privacy first** — your chat export never leaves the browser; API key stored locally only

 ---

-## 📸 Preview

-> Add a screenshot here: drag an image into this file on GitHub, or place it at `assets/screenshot.png`

----